More on Wills

 Everyone can benefit from a will tailored to their personal circumstances.

-Everyone can benefit from a well-made will.
+Without a will, your money, property, and other assets will be distributed by a local court according to your state's intestacy laws.
 Even if you don't have much to pass on or if you just want to leave everything to one person, a will can lay out a clear plan for your family and beneficiaries.
 If you have minor children, a will also lets you name a guardian for them.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 A joint will is a single document that covers two individuals, usually spouses, who name each other as the beneficiaries.
 Not all states recognize joint wills and they can pose challenges for a surviving spouse because the terms of the will can't be changed once the first spouse dies.
 For example, if you want to modify the terms of your joint will because the beneficiary, your son, has become a spendthrift, you won’t be able to without your spouse’s consent, which will be hard to obtain once they’ve passed.